-Atomic Updates (Section 3.5 of the SecSafe document).
+Atomic Updates (Sect.
+3.5 of the SecSafe document).
 In general, this property requires related persistent data in the applet to be updated atomically.
 In the context of our work this property is directly connected to the "rip-out" properties and strong invariants, which we will use to deal with this property.

-No Unwanted Overflow (Section 3.6 of the SecSafe document).
+No Unwanted Overflow (Sect.
+3.6 of the SecSafe document).
 This property simply says that common integer operations should not overflow.

 In the following we will go through these security properties one by one.
-For each of the properties we will give a general guideline on how to formalise it in JAVA CARD DL, give an example based on one or both of the case studies, give comments about the verification of a given property and possibly discuss some more issues related to the property.
+For each of the properties we will give a general guideline on how to formalise it in Java Card DL, give an example based on one or both of the case studies, give comments about the verification of a given property and possibly discuss some more issues related to the property.
+Due to space restrictions and the lengthy code snippets in our examples, we are going to show abbreviated versions of the examples.
+A technical report discussing all the examples in full detail is available [21].